danielhuesken/bbpress-antispam/readme.txt

 Renames the name of the textarea for posts and makes an extra hidden with the old name.
 Checks than in with is text filled in.

-= Nonce Check =
-The Nonce check adda a nonce to the post new topic or replay and check it.
-That option can only work when in the Template from-reply and from-topic, the actions for bbp_theme_before_topic_form_content and bbp_theme_before_reply_form_content are set.
-(Is in default template.)

 = DNSBL Check =
-The check uses a DNS lookup to opm.tornevall.org and ix.dnsbl.manitu.net (http://www.dnsbl.manitu.net/) to check for known spammers IP's.
+The check uses a DNS lookup to opm.tornevall.org, [ix.dnsbl.manitu.net](http://www.dnsbl.manitu.net/) and [sbl/xbl.spamhaus.org](http://www.spamhaus.org/) Blacklists to check for known spammers IP's.

 = Fake IP Check =
 Tries to test that the IP of the poster really exist.

 = Referrer Check =
-Checks that the sending topic/reply comes for your blog.
+Checks that the sending topic/reply comes form your blog.

 = Spam IP Check =
 Looks in your comments and form posts, if a post with the poster IP already marked as spam and mark it too.